 - 7.1 The overarching social objective of the planning system as set out in the NPPF is to support strong, vibrant, and healthy communities by ensuring that a sufficient number and range of homes can be provided to meet the needs of present and future generations, with accessible services and open spaces that reflect current and future needs and support the health, social and cultural well-being of communities. - 7.2 In order to achieve this, planning of new development must go hand in hand with planning for the community services and facilities that need to be in place to support development and meet the needs of residents.
 This includes utilities and sewage, transport, education, library provision, green infrastructure, sports facilities, local shops, footways and cycleways, allotments, fire hydrant provision, health services and a range of cultural facilities.
 These together are described as 'community infrastructure'.
 Housing and other development will be expected to contribute towards improving local services, as directed by national planning policy.
-Such planning obligations will be secured through \$106 contributions/\$278 (highways) and or upfront collection through \$111 process. - 7.3 The NPPF requires that the levels and types of infrastructure required to support growth should be set out clearly in strategic policies e.g., the Local Plan.
+Such planning obligations will be secured through s106 contributions/s278 (highways) and or upfront collection through S111 process. - 7.3 The NPPF requires that the levels and types of infrastructure required to support growth should be set out clearly in strategic policies e.g., the Local Plan.
 Infrastructure provision should be that which is necessary to make the development acceptable in planning terms, it should be directly related to the development proposed and fairly and reasonably related in scale and kind to that development.
 Presently Wells-next-the Sea is relatively well served by community infrastructure.
 There are primary and secondary schools, a doctors' surgery with dispensary, library, dentist, vets, local shops, garage and a petrol station, restaurants, takeaway food outlets, cafes, bars, pubs, places of worship, day care facilities, play areas, recreation grounds, sports pitches and car parks (see Chapter 2).
-However, as the population of the parish increases with the allocation of at least 70 new dwellings within the town, a number of these services are either at or nearing capacity.
-Moreover some of these facilities, especially utilities, waste disposal and sewerage are also used by the influx of tourists who now visit the town all year round but especially during the summer holiday season when the load on Wells' infrastructure may be 40 per cent higher than during the winter.
+However, as the population of the town increases with the allocation of at least 115 new dwellings identified through the Local Plan and this Neighbourhood Plan, a number of these services are either at or nearing capacity.
+Moreover, some of these facilities, especially utilities, waste disposal and sewerage are also used by the influx of tourists who now visit the town all year round but especially during the summer holiday season.